 - 1. Clean the filler plug. - 2.
 Remove the filler plug and inspect the fluid level. - 3.
 Note: There are two different manual transmissions used in this vehicle and they have different fluid levels.
-For vehicles equipped with a V6 engine the correct manual transmission fill level is at the lower edge of the filler hole.
-For vehicles equipped with a V8 engine the correct manual transmission fill level is 1/2 inch (1.3 cm) below the edge of the filler hole.
+For vehicles equipped with a V6 engine, the correct manual transmission fill level is at the lower edge of the filler hole.
+For vehicles equipped with a V8 engine, the correct manual transmission fill level is 1/2 inch (1.3 cm) below the edge of the filler hole.
+Note: For vehicles equipped with a V6 engine, the correct manual transmission fill level is at the lower edge of the filler hole.
+For vehicles equipped with a V8 engine, the correct manual transmission fill level is 1/2 inch (1.3 cm) below the edge of the filler hole.

-• Fill level for V6
+Fill level for V6